Pomax/use-models-for-data/docs/README.md

 ### Loading models from the store

-Loading models is about as easy as saving: once you've saved a model, you can load it by using its associated recordname as argument to the load function:
+Loading models is about as easy as saving: once you've saved a model, you can load it by using its associated recordName as argument to the load function:

 ```javascript
 const user = await User.load(`Tester McTesting`);